 Sports betting has been legalized in Ohio, and before long, residents will be able to place wagers at Ohio retail sportsbooks.
-One of the sportsbooks will be located at Rocket Mortgage Fieldhouse, the home of the Cleveland Cavaliers, following their partnership with Caesars Sportsbook.
-More on this below, but first, it’s worth catching up on some of the general sports betting details that will apply to Ohioans and the brands that launch in the market.
+Before diving into the possible retail locations for upcoming Ohio sportsbooks, it’s worth catching up on some of the general sports betting details that will apply to Ohioans and the brands that launch in the market.

 House Bill 29 requires that all entities aiming to offer sports betting in Ohio apply for licenses with the Ohio Casino Control Commission (OCCC).
 Sportsbooks would be awarded a five-year license, and those licenses will be divided into three categories: Class A, Class B, and Class C.

 Type A License: This license will cost up to $2.5 million and will allow the operation of a mobile sports betting app.
 Pro sports teams, casinos, and racinos will have access to a Type A license.
 Entities granted a Type A license will be permitted to contract with up to two mobile sports betting platforms/providers.
 The first skin — or distinct brand — costs $3 million.
 The second skin costs $10 million, but the company must demonstrate that a second skin would add financial benefit without restricting another entity from securing a Type A license.